 I like the new rings around the lens barrel, especially the ability to program the assigned functions.
 The step zoom function was a feature in the original and I was happy to see that I could assign it to one of the rings.
 However, for some reason I cannot explain, the firmware does not allow me to assign the step zoom function to the inner ring in all shooting modes.
 That would be a welcome feature if a firmware could take care of that.
 I would like to program the ring and forget about it.
 Now, I need to remember that in some shooting modes that ring does something totally different.

 The built-in flash works fine with an undocumented feature.
-Since it pops up on an articulated joint, I can gently pull it backwards to point it upwards or to an in-between angle.
-I realize that it will lose some power but for some subjects it will be a very handy feature.
-Just be careful when you pull it backwards!
+Since it pops up on an articulated joint, I can gently pull it back to point it upwards or to an in-between angle.
+I realize that it will lose some power but for some subjects, it will be a very handy feature.
+Just be careful when you pull it backward!

 The first set will show you a few things from in and around the house, meet Pasha, see the yard, and a few views from our neighborhood